HliasOuzounis/Ai-Guess-the-elo/README.md

 The model predicts:

-- 1500 for white
+- 1600 for white
-- 1300 for black
+- 1650 for black

-That's not really close to both of our ratings.
+That's not very close to both of our ratings, it's within 2 standard deviations.
 It's possible though that we didn't play that well and the ratings it predicts are justified.
 It's hard to judge without an experienced player analyzing the games as well.

 ### Additional Notes